-- RottenTomatos also uses hybrid version, but it also includes multiple rating on the page (and that is against Google rules), and still ratings are displayed in search results.
+- RottenTomatos also uses a hybrid version, but it also includes multiple rating on the page (and that is against Google rules), and still, ratings are displayed in search results.

 Well, as you can see, it requires some work and some luck to get your rating into Google search results.
 And GD Rating System does a great job of creating snippets that are fully valid and recognized by Google.
 I plan to improve the snippets over time depending on the way Google evolves the snippets specification.